The Benefits of the Epsom Soak

 Creamy Pumpkin Spinach Soup

 - 1/2 onion chopped

 - 3 cloves of garlic minced

 - 1 15 ounces can of organic pumpkin puree

 - 1/4 to 1/2 cup of unsweetened plain almond, rice or coconut milk

 - Sea salt & pepper

 Sautee carrots, onion, spinach and garlic in olive oil for approximately 5 minutes.
-Stir in spices, salt and pepper.
+Stir in spices, salt, and pepper.
 Add pumpkin and vegetable broth.
-Stir while brining to a boil, then simmer uncovered for 15-20 minutes until carrots are fork tender.
+Stir while bringing to a boil, then simmer uncovered for 15-20 minutes until carrots are fork-tender.
 Pour into a blender and blend until smooth.
 Add unsweetened plain almond, rice or coconut milk to get to whatever consistency you prefer.
-Serve topped with cinnamon and pumpkin seeds (these can be toasted, if desired).
+Serve topped with cinnamon and pumpkin seeds (these can be toasted if desired).
 Enjoy!